ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-flight-data.rst

 -  Scroll bar: Use the scroll bar to change the zoom level of the map.

--  Other Hints and Tricks for Map area
+-  Other Hints and Tricks for Map area:

    -  Change the map used:  Right Click, select Planner, change the map, then close the Planner view.
 The new map will now be used in the